-There are many ways to prepare the noni leaf; we are going discuss how to apply them topically to treat internal injuries; sprains, strains, breaks, hyperextensions, jammed knuckles, and many musculoskeletal conditions where the skin is not broken.
-Over the years, I have learned what I think is the best way to extract the oils and lose a very minimal amount of the medicine through cooking.
+There are many ways to prepare noni leaves.
+Here, we’ll explore how to apply them externally to support sprains, strains, breaks, hyperextensions, jammed knuckles, and other musculoskeletal issues where the skin remains intact.
+Over the years, I’ve refined this technique to gently extract the leaf’s oils while preserving as much of the medicine as possible, with minimal loss through cooking or heat.

 As mentioned above, the noni leaves should be stacked large on the bottom and small on top, sun-side up.

-Heat water in the small saucepan to a medium high heat to a simmer.
-Take the leaves keeping them stacked in your hands and gently break the fibers without tearing the leaves.
-You can do this with a firm grasp and and a few tight squeezes and light twist.
+Heat water in a small saucepan over medium-high heat until it reaches a gentle simmer.
+Keeping the leaves stacked in your hands, gently break down the fibers without tearing the leaves.
+This can be done with a firm grip, a few tight squeezes, and a light twisting motion.

 Prepare the patient: